Semantics-Aligned, Curriculum-Driven, and Reasoning-Enhanced Vulnerability Repair Framework: Approach

+Following SFT stage, \sys employs RL with semantics-aware rewards, enabling the model to explore the solution space and reward semantic equivalent solutions over rigid textual identity.

-We employ an on-policy RL algorithm GRPO~\cite{shao2024deepseekmath} for this refinement process.
+We employ an on-policy RL algorithm GRPO~\cite{shao2024deepseekmath} for this stage.
 During training, the model generates a (reasoning, patch) pair for a given vulnerability.
-We then compute a scalar reward based on the generated patch, $\hat{y}_i$.
-This semantics-aware reward represents a critical component of our RL design: it moves beyond simple token overlap to measure the syntactic (Abstract Syntax Tree, AST) and semantic (Data Flow Graph, DFG) similarities between the generated patch and the oracle solution using tree-matching.
-This reward signal is then used to update the model's policy, encouraging it to generate patches that achieve higher semantic agreement with the oracle.
-The final, tuned policy model, $\pi_\theta$, serves as the backend model for \sys.
+We then compute a scalar reward $Re$ based on the generated patch against its human reference.
+This semantics-aware reward moves beyond token overlap to measure the lexical (BLEU), syntactic (Abstract Syntax Tree, AST), and semantic ( DFG and CFG) similarities.
+It is then used to update the model's policy, encouraging it to generate patches that achieve higher semantic agreement with human reference.